ethereum-oasis-op/L2/workitems/l2-transaction-data-fee/l2-transaction-data-fee-v1.0-psd01.md

 * Specifications replaced by this specification (include hyperlink, preferably to HTML format) -->

-NA
+[L2 Transaction Fee Specification](https://github.com/eea-oasis/L2/blob/main/workitems/l2-transaction-data-fee/l2-transaction-data-fee-v1.0-psd01.md) [Not yet the version from PR 43]

 #### Abstract:
-The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements for Layer 2 Transaction Fees that when implemented ensures that Layer 2 solutions are transparently and consistently calculating and displaying transaction fees.
+The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements for a Layer 2 Transaction Data Fee that when implemented ensures that Layer 2 solutions are transparently and consistently calculating and displaying a Layer 2 Transaction Data Fee.

 #### Status:
 This document is under active development and implementers are advised against implementing the specification unless they are directly involved with L2 WG.